ia3andy/virtual_thread_workshop/README.md

 <details>
 <summary>Hint</summary>
-Java 9 added an HTTP client that does not block
+Java 9 added an HTTP client that does not pin
 </details>